ODF (OpenDocument Format): Introduction and Translation

 ODP (OpenDocument Presentation)

-Presentation document, creating and editing presentation slides, similar to Microsoft PowerPoint's PPT or PPTX format.
+Presentation documents, creating and editing presentation slides, similar to Microsoft PowerPoint's PPT or PPTX formats.

 Used for business presentations, lectures, training materials, etc.